-- We observed a notable increase over prior years in the percentage of respondent organizations that have formally designated an individual to serve as the Chief Risk Officer (CRO) or equivalent senior risk executive. - ➤ In 2009, 17.8% reported they have that designation in place as compared to 37.7% in 2012. - In about half of those organizations the individual typically reports to the CEO/President. - Similarly, we saw a notable increase in the percentage of organizations that have a management-level risk committee or equivalent. - ➤ 48.6% have that kind of committee in 2012 compared to 22% in 2009. - ➤ Over 70% of the large organizations, public companies, and financial services organizations have internal risk management committees. - For most organizations, the committee meets at least quarterly.
+- Organizations are not that likely to formally designate an individual to serve as the Chief Risk Officer (CRO) or equivalent senior risk executive, with only 31% of all respondents indicating their organizations have made such designation. - ➤ In 2009, 17.8% reported they have that designation in place, so we are observing a positive trend in formally designating a CRO or equivalent.

+- Financial services entities are most likely to designate an individual as CRO or equivalent, with such appointments occurring in 53.1% of organizations surveyed. - In about half of organizations designating an individual as CRO or equivalent, the individual typically reports to the CEO/President. - This year, we saw a slight decrease in the percentage of organizations that have a management-level risk committee or equivalent. - ➤ 43.0% of all organizations have that kind of committee in 2013 compared to 48.6% in 2012.
+This is up from the 2009 report (22%). - About two-thirds of the large organizations, public companies, and financial services organizations have internal risk management committees. - For most organizations with a risk management committee, the committee meets at least quarterly.